gripableteam/gripable-play-unity-docs/source/index.html.md

 Quaternion GetQuaternion();
 ```

-> Returns a <code>Quaternion</code> object representing the orientation of the device in the world frame.
+> Returns a <code>Quaternion</code> struct representing the orientation of the device in the world frame.

 ```csharp
 Quaternion deviceQuaternion = gripablePlay.GetQuaternion();